 Check back to our site as we will post updates about the garden.
 We all are anticipating a bountiful harvest.

-For the third consecutive year, Community Bank volunteers gathered at the YMCA on Main Street in Hackensack to participate in Read Across America Day.
-The event, which took place Monday, March 3, 2013 coinsides with the birthday of Dr. Seuss and inspires participants to share their love of reading with children.
+March 3, 2013- For the third consecutive year, Community Bank volunteers gathered at the YMCA on Main Street in Hackensack to participate in Read Across America Day.
+The event, which took place Monday, March 3, 2013 coincided with the birthday of Dr. Seuss and inspires participants to share their love of reading with children.

 On January 30, 2013 Community Bank participated in “Project Homeless Connect” by sponsoring and serving breakfast to 200 homeless clients of the Bergen County Housing, Health and Human Services Center in Hackensack.
 The project is held annually in January and allows those who are homeless to receive attention to health matters they have.
 There are many companies helping on this date to give out warm coats, scarves, toiletries and more.
 The homeless are given medical attention and flu shots while enjoying a plentiful hot breakfast of eggs, bacon, waffles and more, all served by CBBC employees.

 Please join us each year at the parking lot of Community Bank’s Maywood Office on the Friday after Thanksgiving.
 Community Bank of Bergen County is host to the town’s annual tree lighting and the arrival of Santa Claus.
 Each year Santa arrives on a fire truck and is then escorted to be seated in our lot located at 125 West Pleasant Avenue in Maywood.
 While Santa greets all the children who come out to visit with him, there are Carolers singing and Charlie Browns Christmas is playing on the huge movie screen set up for all to see while enjoying the hot cocoa and cookies that are given away.